sunpy/sunkit-image/docs/code_ref/granule.rst

 granule
 *******

-This package implements functions that will segment images for granule detection.
+This package implements functions that segment images for granule detection.

 .. automodapi:: sunkit_image.granule